coq/platform/doc/README_Linux.md

 questions asked!

-A user can install from `latest/edge` to test the very last upload, but also, and more interestingly, from `2021.02/stable` to *never* move to e.g. 2021.07 without consent.
+A user can install from `latest/edge` to test the very last upload, but also, and more interestingly, from `2021.09/stable` to *never* move to a later version without consent.
 This last option makes snap package also usable by developers (and indeed one finds stuff like `node` or `go` distributed via snap).